McKinsey Resume Format 2026: Full Guide

 How to Check Your Resume

 Upload your resume to our free consulting resume scorer and get your McKinsey-readiness score across 7 categories in 30 seconds.
-You’ll see exactly which areas need work – and 3 sample bullets rewritten in MBB format.
+You’ll see exactly which areas need work - and 3 sample bullets rewritten in MBB format.
+Want a quick format and structure check first?
+Try our free resume checker.
+Curious how our scorer compares to using ChatGPT for resume feedback?
+See ConsultEdge vs. ChatGPT for consulting resumes.

 Score your resume now